-In the current year, a significant amount of contributions were provided by a small number of contributors.
+In the current year, a significant amount of contributions was provided by a small number of contributors.
 It is always considered reasonably possible that benefactors, grantors or contributors might be lost in the near term.

 GPF maintains accounts at a financial institution located in northern New Jersey.
 Accounts are insured by the Federal Deposit Insurance Corporation up to \$250,000.
-GPF cash balance did not exceed the FDIC limit as of June 30, 2016 and 2015.
+GPF cash balance did not exceed the FDIC limit as of June 30, 2017 and 2016.